Raspberries and Kohlrabi

 Butter: You could also substitute olive oil.

-Polish Kielbasa: Polish Kielbasa is a fully cooked polish sausage.
+Polish Kielbasa: Polish Kielbasa is a fully cooked Polish sausage.
 It is found in most grocery stores near the lunchmeat section.
 Kielbasa is typically made from pork.
-You could also substitute turkey kielbasa or smoked sausage.
+You could also substitute turkey kielbasa, bratwurst, or smoked sausage.

-Yellow Onion: Caramelized half a large onion adds a hint of sweetness to this dish.
+Yellow Onion: Caramelized onion adds a hint of sweetness to this dish.
 Thinly slice the onion before cooking.

 Pierogies: Pierogies are found in the frozen food section of the grocery store.
-The most common brand name is Mrs. T. They come with a variety of fillings including sweet fillings that make delicious dessert pierogies.
+The most common brand name is Mrs. T. They come with various fillings including sweet fillings that make delicious dessert pierogies.

-Full-sized pierogies are great.
-If you can find them mini pierogies may be easier to move around in the skillet.
+Tip: Full-sized pierogies are great.
+If you can find them, mini pierogies may be easier to move around in the skillet.
 You will want to thaw the frozen pierogies in the refrigerator before cooking.

 If you are feeling ambitious you could also make your own homemade pierogies.